femnad/abandonship/README.md

 * The runtime environment has default credentials set with `cloud-platform` scope
 * The secret content is a YAML document with `token` and `user` keys set
-* Latest version of the secret is fetched

 ## Why